zhangguanghuib/NewCommerceSDK/KnowledgeArticles-Development/9. CDX Customization/9 CDX Customization.md

   - <mark>RetailTrasactionTable and RetailTransactionPaymentTrans=>Upload Sessions=>Exend Existing Table to add new fields</mark><br/>

-    1. Create a new record and provide value to the custom field:
+    1. Create a new record and provide value to the custom field:<br/>

     ```sql
      select  T.TRANSACTIONID, * from ax.retailTransactionTable as T where T.RECEIPTID =  'STONN-42100236'